robertosgpontes/omse/README.md

-# omse
+# Optimization of Soil Erosion Management (OSEM)

-Optimizing the Management of Soil Erosion using Linear Program techniques
+Optimization of Soil Erosion Management, using Linear Program techniques applied in multi-objective model.